Error in the Euclidean Preference Model

 \subsection{How common are non-Euclidean profiles?}

 For a given $d<\min\{I-1,A-1\}$, what proportion of preference profiles in $\mathcal{P}_{A,I}$ are not $d$-Euclidean?
 Given the NP-hardness of recognizing whether a given profile is Euclidean, a precise answer to this question is likely intractable.
-However, \citet{bogomolnaia2007} defined three classes of pathological sub-profiles that, if present, cause a profile to not be $d$-Euclidean for some $d$.
+However, \textcite{bogomolnaia2007} defined three classes of pathological sub-profiles that, if present, cause a profile to not be $d$-Euclidean for some $d$.
 If we calculate the probability that a pathological sub-profile arises in a profile constructed uniformly at random---that is, in an \textit{impartial culture} \cite{ergecioglu2013}---this probability is precisely the proportion of profiles that exhibit that pathology (and hence are not $d$-Euclidean), which is a lower bound on the proportion of profiles that are not $d$-Euclidean.
 It is a lower bound because the set of all non $d$-Euclidean profiles is a superset of the set of profiles that contain this pathological sub-profile, and it is \textit{only} a lower bound because we are---to the best of our knowledge---considering only a subset of the pathologies that cause a profile to be non $d$-Euclidean.